abdulmulla8071-source/RailOne-Ticket-System/README.md

 ## 🔁 Complete Project Workflow & Features

+### 🔐 Create Account
+First of all Create the Account, the user is redirected to the *Login Page*.

 ### 🔐 User Login
 After successful login, the user is redirected to the *Train Home Page*.